-- oversees and evaluates implementation of the Murray-Darling Basin Plan, including the Environmental Watering Plan - identifies the longer-term Basin-scale environmental outcomes and annual environmental watering priorities to achieve the objectives of the Environmental Watering Plan - manages the River Murray system on behalf of Basin governments so that to the extent possible, all water can contribute to environmental outcomes while meeting existing obligations (e.g. delivery of water for consumptive use, provision of conveyance water) - manages The Living Murray Initiative (on behalf of the NSW, Vic, SA and Commonwealth governments), which delivers environmental water to improve the health of six ecologically-significant sites in the Murray catchment - collaborates with all parties (Commonwealth, state and local) to coordinate the planning, prioritisation and use of environmental water.
+- oversees and evaluates implementation of the Murray-Darling Basin Plan, including the Environmental Watering Plan - identifies the longer-term Basin-scale environmental outcomes and annual environmental watering priorities to achieve the objectives of the Environmental Watering Plan - manages the River Murray system on behalf of Basin governments so that to the extent possible, all water can contribute to environmental outcomes while meeting existing obligations (e.g. delivery of water for consumptive use, provision of conveyance water) - develops measures for the delivery of environmental water - manages The Living Murray Initiative (on behalf of the NSW, Victoria, SA and Commonwealth governments), which delivers environmental water to improve the health of six ecologicallysignificant sites in the Murray catchment - collaborates with all parties (Commonwealth, state and local) to coordinate the planning, prioritisation and use of environmental water.